morpho-org/morpho-token/certora/README.md

 - [`Delegation.spec`](specs/Delegation.spec) checks the logic for voting power delegation is correct.

 The [`certora/confs`](confs) folder contains a configuration file for each corresponding specification file for both the Ethereum and the Optimism version.

+The [`certora/helpers`](helpers) folder contains a harnesses to expose internal functions of the DelegationToken.